swcarpentry/DEPRECATED-site/blog/2014/10/lessons-repo-split-and-translations.md

 time: "21:00:00"
 category: ["Tooling"]
 ---
-Keeping on the roll of the posts about the [repo split](http://software-carpentry.org/blog/2014/09/splitting-the-repo.html), [templates](http://software-carpentry.org/blog/2014/10/new-lesson-template-v2.html), and [metadata](http://software-carpentry.org/blog/2014/10/of-templates-and-metadata.html), Software Carpentry's trajectory appears to reaching the point of needing to consider how to handle translated lessons.
+Keeping on the roll of the posts about the [repo split]({{page.root}}/blog/2014/09/splitting-the-repo.html), [templates]({{page.root}}/blog/2014/10/new-lesson-template-v2.html), and [metadata]({{page.root}}/blog/2014/10/of-templates-and-metadata.html), Software Carpentry now needs to consider how to handle translated lessons.
-The core Software Carpentry lessons have be translated into a two other languages by bilingual instructors, [Korean](https://github.com/statkclee/xwmooc-sc/tree/gh-pages) produced by Victor KC Lee and [Spanish](https://github.com/franktoffel/swcarpentry-es/tree/master/translations/es) by Francisco Navarro.
+The core Software Carpentry lessons have be translated by bilingual instructors into [Korean](https://github.com/statkclee/xwmooc-sc/tree/gh-pages) produced by Victor KC Lee (and friends) and [Spanish](https://github.com/franktoffel/swcarpentry-es/tree/master/translations/es) by Francisco Navarro (and friends).
-With the upcoming repo split, I think its a good time to examine the various options of how we might handle translations.
+With the upcoming repo split, I think its a good time to examine the various options of how we might handle translations generally.

 ## Option 1: Translations live within the lesson repo

-The first (and most straightforward?) method of handling translations is to introduce a ``translations`` directory to the existing lesson templates.
+The first method of handling translations is to introduce a ``translations`` directory to the existing lesson templates.
 Under this directory would live translations other than original lesson using the ISO two-letter language code.
 The contents of these directories would be otherwise identical to those of the host lesson.
 This is how the Francisco has implemented his translation, on a fork of the bc repo.